Sundubu Jjigae - Soft Tofu Stew

 2-3 sticks of dried Yuba Skin broken and soaked (found at Asian markets)

-1 tsp of Mushroom Powder ( I use ground Shiitake Powder)
+1 tsp (5g) Mushroom Powder ( I use ground Shiitake Powder)

-2 Tbsp of Gochugaru (Korean red pepper flakes)
+2 Tbsp (10g) Gochugaru (Korean red pepper flakes)

-Optional: 1 tsp of MSG or Chef’s Delight (I use All vegetarian Inc which contains both Mushroom powder & MSG)
+Optional: 1 tsp (5g) MSG or Chef’s Delight (I use All vegetarian Inc which contains both Mushroom powder & MSG)

 Cornstarch Slurry ( mix together 2 Tbsp of Cornstarch with 2 Tbsp of Water)